 Natural Weapon Attack Value of Strength x 1.25 (Claws)

 Kaba'ni are short when compared to other races, with stocky-to-thin frames.
-Short, soft fur covers their entire bodies and the shades range from light tan to deep charcoal; rarely a Kaba'ni will be born with pure white fur, the mark of holiness, and will be tested as a potential Leaf Sage.
+Short, soft fur covers their entire bodies, the shades range from light tan to deep charcoal; rarely a kaba'ni will be born with pure white fur—the mark of holiness—and will be tested as a potential Leaf Sage.
 Kaba'ni also have markings on their foreheads, back, and paws that are dictated by clan birth; these range from stripes to whorls to blotches.
-A Kaba'ni's fur will be slightly longer on their heads and grow at human average, and is often braided or put up.
+A kaba'ni's fur will be slightly longer on their heads and grow at human average, and is often braided or put up.
 Kaba'ni have a single tail that is somewhat prehensile, but functions mainly for balance; the fur on a Kaba'ni's tail can be short or bushy.
-Their eyes are large and almond shaped, with bright gem-like hues.
-Thick and slightly-pointed nails decorate a Kaba'ni's paws.
-A Kaba'ni has ears on the sides of their head between six and eight inches in length, and are directional like that of a cat.
+Their eyes are large and almond shaped.
+Underwilds kaba'ni tend to have eye colors of dark mountain gemstones, such as garnet and silver, while Overwilds kaba'ni are disposed to lighter natural colors, such as greens and blues.
+Thick and slightly-pointed nails decorate a kaba'ni's paws.
+A kaba'ni has ears on the sides of their head between six and eight inches in length, and are directional like that of a cat.

 6. Living Habitat

 The Kaba'ni are largely found in the underground city of Yvintha'anati, and are accustomed to tunnels and caves.
 Before the Scorching the Kaba'ni were a tree-dwelling race.
 After the Great Rebirth (The True Ablution), a large portion of Kaba'ni have left their underground city, with some returning to the forests and others making homes within the cities of the great floating continents of the sky.

 7. Food & Sleeping Requirements